PREVALENCE OF MALNUTRITION AND ITS ASSOCATTED FACTORS IN PEDIATRIC PATIENTS WITH BILIARY ATRESIA TREATED AT CHILDREN'S HOSPITAL 2

 Methods: A cross-sectional study was conducted on 120 children with biliary atresia being monitored and treated at the Hepatology Department of Children's Hospital 2 from March to April 2024.

-Results: The prevalence of malnutrition according to MUAC was 47.7%, stunting was 30.8%, wasting was 12.4%, and malnutrition based on BMI was 10%.
-Factors related to malnutrition according to MUAC include younger age groups and blood albumin levels.
-Stunting malnutrition was related to blood albumin levels.
-Wasting malnutrition was related to Kasai surgery, and younger age groups were related to malnutrition based on BMI.
-Supplementation with MCT was associated with stunting and BMI based-on malnutrition.
+Results: According to mid-upper arm circumference (MUAC), the prevalence of malnutrition was 47.7% and its associated factors were younger age groups and blood albumin levels.
+Based on body mass index (BMI), the rates of stunting, wasting, and malnutrition, respectively, were 30.8, 12.4, and 10%.
+Stunting was associated to blood albumin levels and nutritional counseling.
+Wasting was related to Kasai surgery, and malnutrition was related to younger age groups.
+Supplementation with medium-chain triglycerides (MCT) was associated with stunting and malnutrition.
 Maltose supplementation was associated with all four types of malnutrition.
-Tube feeding was associated with wasting and BMI based-on malnutrition.
-Nutritional counseling was associated with stunting.
+Tube feeding was associated with wasting and malnutrition.

 Chi tiết bài viết